rpeszek/my-blogs/posts/2021-06-28-polysemy-arrows.markdown

 * `readTTY2` and `writeTTY2` primitives can be used by any monadic polysemy code to create new effects or to use in programs where effect the `Eff2 (Eff2Free Teletype2)` is available.
 * `readTTY2A` and `writeTTY2A` are available for any arrow code.
 In particular, these can be used to create new arrow effects that compile down to `Eff2 (Eff2Free Teletype2)`.

+**Semantic Note:**  Notice that, when defining monadic version of `Teletype` GADT, we used value level `String` in the `WriteTTY` constructor, now the `String` input is defined squarely on the type level.
+We could consider defining `WriteTTY2` as `WriteTTY2 :: String -> Teletype2 () ()` instead.
+This would yield
+`String -> SemArr r () ()` type for the above `writeTTY2A`.
+In the expressive world of _monads_ / _ArrowApply_ both constructions are largely equivalent.
+Not so in the more restrictive universe of general arrows we discussed in the [Semantics](#arrow-effects.-semantics) section.
+The new construction would allow a more static handling of the `String` parameter by the interpreter but the `String` parameter would not be available for dynamic use at the DSL level.
+We would not be able to write the above `echo2A` program.
+A code example of this is provided in the included repo [_add_blank_target here](https://github.com/rpeszek/experiments/blob/05e23cdca5766b947b731d9084bdfe96c7bcbaae/polysemy-arrows/src/Teletype2B.hs)

 Implementing arrow effects on top of other arrows effects seems to be the most interesting case of nesting and is shown next: